 The Tylers were living elsewhere during a portion of the 1890-1891 winter season.
 A September 26, 1891, Boston Globe article indicated that “soon after his election to the Massachusetts Senate last winter John Simpkins of Cape Cod brought his family to Boston and passed the winter at 316 Beacon st. Here he remained until the middle of June when he decided to return to the Cape for the summer.”
-John Simpkins was unmarried and his family, as referenced in the article, included one or more of his unmarried sisters, Ruth and Mabel Simpkins.
+John Simpkins was unmarried and his family, as referenced in the article, included one or both of his unmarried sisters, Ruth and Mabel Simpkins.
 They also maintained a home, Sandyside, in Yarmouth.
 During the 1892-1893 winter season, they lived at 170 Beacon.
 In 1894, he was elected to the US Congress and served until his death in March of 1898.

 During the 1891-1892 winter season, 316 Beacon was the home of dry goods commission merchant Joseph Sargent, Jr., and his wife, Nellie Louise (McClure) Sargent.
 They previously had lived at 133 Commonwealth.
 They moved from 316 Beacon by the next season, and by the 1893-1894 season were living at 235 Commonwealth.

 Jennie Tyler died in May of 1892 in Nice, France, the result of carriage accident in which Edward Tyler also was injured.
 After her death, he and their young daughter, Edith Madeleine Tyler (who later took the middle name Royall), moved to 353 Beacon to live with his mother, Martha Willis (Alger) Tyler, widow of John Tyler, Jr.